spider-gazelle/rethinkdb-orm/README.md

 ### `ensure_unique`

-Fails to validate if field with duplicate value present in db
+Fails to validate if field with duplicate value present in db.
+If scope is set, the callback/block must accept a tuple with types matching the scope.

 Parameter               |                                                         | Default
 ----------------------- | ------------------------------------------------------- | -------
-`field`                 | Model attribute on which to guarantee uniqueness `create_index`          | Whether or not to generate a secondary index            | true `callback : T -> T`     | Optional function to transform field value              | nil `block : T -> T`        | Optional block to transform field value before querying | nil
+`field`                 | Model attribute on which to guarantee uniqueness        |
+`scope`                 | Attributes passed to the transform, defaults to :field  | nil `create_index`          | Whether or not to generate a secondary index            | true `callback : T -> T`     | Optional function to transform field value              | nil `block : T -> T`        | Optional block to transform field value before querying | nil

 ## Timestamps